TylerSelden/QueryBot/README.md

 The API will return `HTTP_401` if the key is invalid, and `HTTP_400` if the data is invalid.
 Otherwise, the response will have a JSON format.
 This JSON object contains a lot of data, so rather than documenting it all here, documentation for it can be found in the `node-nlp` docs.
 Most of the data won't be needed, so it's recommended that you explore the responses from the API a bit and see what data you want.

+## Examples

+Examples for all of this can be found in the `./examples/` directory.

 ## Notes